Bogdanovic's 3 helps Pacers escape with win in Phoenix

-Bojan Bogdanovic sank the go-ahead 3-pointer with 31 seconds to play and the Pacers escaped with a 109-104 victory over the Suns on Tuesday night.
+PHOENIX (AP) - Bojan Bogdanovic sank the go-ahead 3-pointer with 31 seconds to play and the Indiana Pacers escaped with a 109-104 victory over the Phoenix Suns on Tuesday night.

-The Pacers, coming off 121-88 victory at Utah the previous night, had their hands full in a tight fourth quarter against a 4-15 Suns team.
+The Pacers, coming off a 33-point victory at Utah the previous night, had their hands full in a tight fourth quarter.

-"That wasn't pretty at all," Indiana coach Nate McMillan said.
-"We weren't sharp in this game but you got to find ways to win games like that."

 Myles Turner's 3 gave Indiana a 104-101 lead with 48 seconds to play, but Devin Booker responded with a 3-pointer to tie it at 104-104 with 45 seconds left.